SpektraSystems/Microsoft-Cloud-Workshop/intelligent-analytics/README.md

 # Notes to Instructors / Proctors

+The lab files are downloaded and stored in the location C:\LAB\ConciergePlus_Clean.

 # Help and Support

 If you require any help during the workshop, please reach out to the instructor / proctors.
 Instructors / proctors might escalate the issue to remote support team, at that time, please pass on your AAD User ID (aad_user_xyz), so that it is easier to look up your environment.